Ixox/preenfm2/README.md

 Credits :

 	many thanks to :
+	- of course to Xavier Hosxe for the amazing PreenFM2 synth !
 	- musicdsp.org for the good filters algo ( and more).
 	- Andrew Simper for the bell, low shelf and high shelf algo.
 	- Dennis Cronin for the allpass algo.